OpenSaaS-org/page.as/README.md

 GitHub Pages hosted at `github.io` now have an alias to `page.as`

-So, if you have a GitHub Page at:

 ### [nat.github.io/hello](https://nat.github.io/hello)

-You can now also get to your site from:
+Is now also accessible from:

 ### [nat.page.as/hello](https://nat.page.as/hello/)